Gajar Methi (Carrot Fenugrek Stir Fry)

 Spice Powders – This simple stir fry uses basic spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, garam masala powder, and salt.

-Ginger and Garlic – Fresh ginger and garlic add a unique taste, but you can completely skip adding them to make a Jain version.
+Ginger and Garlic – Fresh ginger and garlic add a unique taste, but you can skip adding them to make a Jain version.

 Others – You will also need asafetida (hing) and cumin seeds.